UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - (Linux users will usually find their way with this step.)

 ## 'The lab' vs 'The Web': limitations and opportunities
-Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the UiL OTS labs for time critical experimentation and there are many templates to start with using ZEP.
+Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the ILS labs for time critical experimentation and there are many templates to start with using ZEP.
 ZEP was designed in house and has been designed to accurately sync sound, visuals/text and/or other hardware (eye tracking, EEG, EMG, etc) in a 'traditional' research lab setup.
 By that we mean:

 - A quite controlled/controllable environment in terms of hardware, software and possible distractions for participants.
 - Physically being bound to the lab.